MCP Workflow Guide for UX Researchers

 Review the high-level narrative first.
 Then:

-"Now show me the theme analysis and question coverage"
+"Now show me the charts and question coverage"

 Work through the report methodically without loading the entire document.